duarteamanda/avionics_market_target/README.md

-# Avionics Market Target
+# Avionics Market Pricing and Dealer Research

+This repository contains research data and analysis for the avionics market, focusing on two main areas:

+1. **Market Pricing Analysis** – Defining market prices for certified avionics products and supporting growth companies.
+2. **Dealer Network Research** – Mapping and analyzing dealer partnerships for FAA Part 145 certified products.

+## FAA
-## FAA - Federal Aviation Administration, is a U.S. federal agency that regulates and oversees all aspects of civil aviation in the United States and surrounding
-international watersonederal Aviation Administration
+Federal Aviation Administration, is a U.S. federal agency that regulates and oversees all aspects of civil aviation in the United States and surrounding international watersonederal Aviation Administration

 These files contain FAA-related data and were obtained from the FAA Facility Dashboard PART 145 REPAIR STATION